 The Overly app’s straightforward interface and accessibility have always been a big hit with our clients and end-users alike.
-But, as any AR creator knows, it’s not just the technology, but rather the augmented reality content that makes consumers tick.
-So, if you’re in the business of planning or creating AR experiences, you will naturally want to know what can be achieved with the Overly app to ensure it’s the right fit for your campaign.
+But, as any AR creator knows, it’s not just the technology, but rather the augmented reality content and features that makes consumers tick.
+So, if you’re in the business of planning or creating AR experiences, you will naturally want to know what can be achieved with the Overly AR Creator to ensure it’s the right fit for your campaign.

 To make it easier for you, I’ve created a list of all augmented reality experiences that can be brought to life via the Overly app.
-Once our DIY augmented reality creator for web is launched, you’ll be able to do most of the AR creation work yourself, with some more advanced assistance necessary for our business solutions clients.
-Currently, regardless of the size of your project, you can contact us for manual assistance.
+You can create all those experience using our DIY augmented reality platform, Overly AR Creator.

 - Launched in 2014, Overly app is a marker-based augmented reality mobile application, which is compatible with both Android and iOS devices.

 - Available to download for free from Google Play and the App Store, it can be used on almost any smartphone or tablet that has access to data or Wi-Fi.